 About The Horror Tree

-The Horror Tree is a resource for horror authors.
+The Horror Tree is a resource for genre and speculative fiction authors which was created in 2011.
 The main goal when starting the site was to include all of the latest horror anthologies and publishers that are taking paying submissions.
 A resource useful for both new and experienced publishers alike looking for an outlet for their written material!
 Each anthology that we list should have a set deadline as well as offer compensation in the form of direct payment, royalties, or at the very least a physical contributor’s copy.

-Since that time we have expanded to include articles on every aspect of the writing journal as well as guest posts from authors.
+Since that time we have expanded to include articles on every aspect of the writing process, fiction, guest posts, blog tours, and more!

 Editor in Chief